 Chesil Beach Cannon Site

 ‘The Fog Wreck’ is a previously unrecorded shipwreck site, located at the south-western tip of St Alban’s Ledge.
 The visible site comprises a group of four cannons with an anchor located approximately 90m to the south-west.
-At a depth of 30m in a tidally challenging position Wessex Archaeology investigated with the former Shipwreck Project.
+At a depth of 30m in a tidally challenging position.
+Grahame and Wessex Archaeology investigated with the former Shipwreck Project.

-Wessex Archaeology was commissioned by Historic England to undertake a site assessment of an unidentified wreck off Chesil Beach, thought by myself and others to be the ‘Alexander’ lost in 1815.
-Again assisted by myself and the former Shipwreck Project this report was the result of limited investigations.
+Wessex Archaeology was commissioned by Historic England to undertake a site assessment of an unidentified wreck off Chesil Beach, thought by Grahame and others to be the ‘Alexander’ lost in 1815.
+Again assisted by Grahame and the former Shipwreck Project this report was the result of limited investigations.